 Response Frequency - Equipment operations (engines and ambulances) are detailed and summarized in Tables III-1 and III-2.
-In 2009, the District's 7 emergency response units, staffed by 19 personnel, provided 4,687 equipment responses to 2,377 total incidents in Orinda, Moraga and other parts of the MOFD service area (unincorporated Moraga and Canyon).
+In 2009, the District's seven emergency-response units, staffed by 19 personnel, provided 4,687 responses to 2,377 incidents within the MOFD service area.
 That is an average of 685 annual responses per unit, or about two per day.

-1,944 of the equipment responses were by the District's two ambulances (averaging just under 3 per day).
-The remaining 2,743 responses were by the District's 5 fire engines; averaging 1.5 operations per day or 10 per week.
-There is a great variance between the stations; from one operation per day at Orinda's station 43 (off St. Stephens Dr) to 2.4 operations per day at Moraga's station 41 on Moraga Way.
-Since each station is staffed 24/7 by three shifts of firefighters, each shift participated in approximately one third of those operations.
+Of the responses, 1,944 were by the District's two ambulances averaging just under three per day.
+The remaining 2,743 responses were by the five fire engines, averaging 1.5 operations per day or 10 per week.
+There is a great variance between the stations, ranging from one operation per day at Orinda's station 43 (off St. Stephens Dr.) to 2.4 operations per day at Moraga's station 41 on Moraga Way.
+Since each station is staffed 24/7 by three shifts of firefighters, each shift participated in approximately one-third of those operations.

-Not surprisingly, Orinda accounted for 1,256 (about 53%) of the District's 2,377 total incidents as it has slightly over half of the District's population.
+Not surprisingly, Orinda accounted for 1,256 (about 53 percent) of the District's 2,377 incidents as it has slightly over half of the District's population.
 Also not surprisingly, slightly over half of the District's total equipment operations went to service those incidents.

 Table III-2 details the number of responders, both units and personnel, by type of incident.
-Of the total 2,377 incidents in the District in 2009, two thirds were code-3, the highest priority, but ten percent of those were false alarms.
-The remaining 1,400 critical incidents equates to an average of 200 annual primary responses by each of the District's 7 emergency response units (5 engines and 2 ambulances); or four per week per unit.
-But the primary-response-by-unit to critical incidents varies from slightly over 300 per year by each of District's ambulances to fewer than 100 by the engine stationed at Orinda's Station 43 off of St. Stephen's Dr.
+Of the total 2,377 incidents in 2009, two-thirds were code-3, the highest priority, but 10 percent of those were false alarms.
+The remaining 1,400 critical incidents equates to an average of 200 responses annually by each of the District's seven units (five engines and two ambulances), or four per week per unit.
+But the primary (first responder) response-by-unit to critical incidents varies from slightly over 300 per year by each of District's ambulances to fewer than 100 by the engine stationed at Orinda's Station 43 off of St. Stephen's Dr. (2 per week).
+Again noting the low volume of activity due to the high number of emergency response units per capita.

-Overall, including non-emergency responses and false alarms, MOFD units average about 2 calls per day and put an average of 6 responders on the scene of each critical emergency and 3.5 responders at each non-critical emergency.
+Overall, including non-emergency responses and false alarms, MOFD units average about two calls per day and put an average of six responders on the scene of each critical incident and 3.5 responders at each non-critical incident.

-Incident Responders - While the vast majority of incident responses to incidents in Orinda and Moraga were from units based in the respective city, there is also a significant amount of "mutual aid" within the District and to-and-from outside the District.
+Incident Responders - While the vast majority of responses in Orinda and Moraga were from units based in the respective city, there is also a significant amount of mutual aid within the District and outside the District.
 Table III-1 displays this.